5.2 Chromosomes and Genes

 Figure 5.2.1 Identical twins share the same DNA since they came from a single zygote.

 You probably can tell by their close resemblance that these two young ladies are identical twins (Figure 5.2.1).
-Identical twins develop from the same fertilized egg, so they inherit copies of the same and have all the same genes.
-Unless you have an identical twin, no one else in the world has exactly the same as you.
+Identical twins develop from the same fertilized egg, so they inherit copies of the same chromosomes and have all the same genes.
+Unless you have an identical twin, no one else in the world has exactly the same genes as you.
 What are genes?
 How are they related to chromosomes?
 And how do genes make you the person you are?
 Let’s find out!

 Introducing Chromosomes and Genes